garghub/simutate/README.md

 and

-Also for tasks "flatten", "processsourcepatches", "getalltests", and "compare", please pass below as additional arguments and try again
+Also for tasks "flatten", "flattenfixes", "processsourcepatches", "getalltests", "compare", and "processlocationmapping", please pass below as additional arguments and try again

 Additional 1. mutant directory technique suffix (e.g. nmt / codebert / ...)